textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 class abc_admin_hello_world
 {
     /**
-     * The plugin's event as registered in Txp.
+     * The plugin's event as registered in Textpattern.
      *
      * @var string
      */